dogweather/forkful/content/en/go/dates-and-times/converting-a-date-into-a-string.md

   \ object into a readable string format.
 Programmers often perform this operation\u2026"
 lastmod: '2024-03-13T22:44:59.641228-06:00'
 model: gpt-4-0125-preview
-summary: "Converting a date into a string in Go involves transforming a `time.Time`\
+summary: Converting a date into a string in Go involves transforming a `time.
-  \ object into a readable string format.
-Programmers often perform this operation\u2026"
 title: Converting a date into a string
 weight: 28
 ---